Monks-Cafe/Show-About-Nothing/README.md

 #### Implementing Branch Protections

-In order to implement branch protections, we will need to look for when the web service receives web hook events for repository creations.
-This can be done using the following:
+In order to implement branch protections, we will need to look for when the web service receives web hook events for repository creations, then write the protections using the GitHub API.
+This can be done using the following coroutine:

 ```python
 @router.register("repository", action="created")